 During the Health and Care Strategy Development Programme, we have engaged with over 1,000 people to develop the future vision for health and care in Powys to 2027 and beyond.
 This document is built on what the people of Powys have said about their health and care - in service user surveys, complaints, compliments, engagement events, service user forums and conferences.
-Here are some example service user guotes:
+Some example service user quotes are below.